Contents

 The gGmbH is a non-profit company with limited liability under German law.
 In German this is gemeinnützige Gesellschaft mit beschränkter Haftung – gGmbH for short.

-Here ‘non-profit’ (gemeinnützig) means that the purpose of the company is to benefit the common good.
+Here gemeinnützig (non-profit) means that the company’s purpose is to benefit the common good.
 ‘GmbH’ is the abbreviation for Gesellschaft mit beschränkter Haftung (limited liability company in English).
 This means that in Germany, the legal form of a gGmbH is bound by GmbH law.
-The increasing number of hospitals, kindergartens and museums now being conducted as gGmbHs serve as a good example.
+The increasing number of hospitals, kindergartens, and museums now being conducted as gGmbHs serve as a good example.

 Do you have a charitable mission and don’t need much share capital to form a company?
-Then establish a non-profit entrepreneurial company (gemeinnützige Unternehmergesellschaft, or gUG) with limited liability (haftungsbeschränkt) instead.
+Then, establish a gemeinnützige Unternehmergesellschaft, or gUG (non-profit entrepreneurial company) with haftungsbeschränkt (limited liability) instead.
 This requires as little as a €1 investment.

-The gGmbH is the non-profit variety of the GmbH (the German limited liability company).
-You can find out more about the GmbH legal form in our guide.
+The gGmbH is the non-profit variation of the GmbH (the German limited liability company).
+Our guide explains the GmbH legal form in more detail.

 Purpose of the gGmbH